rnevils/rating-update/README.md

 # rating-update
 Ratings for Guilty Gear: Strive

+This version is currently being hosted on [puddle.farm](https://puddle.farm).

 ## How does this work?

 Replays are pulled from Strive's servers, they are then processed using a modified Glicko algorithm, which you can read more about [here](docs/modified-glicko.md).